koga73/OOP/README.md

 		height:200,

 		_construct:function(){
-			console.log("This gets called when a new instance is created");
+			console.log("This gets called when a new instance is created", this.width, this.height);
 		}
 	}
 }));